igorcasmarques/igorcasmarques.github.io/my-story/6-graduation-byu.md

 When Vero arrived in the US, her English was good but not yet fluent, so she enrolled in BYU's [English Language Center](https://elc.byu.edu/) (ELC) and studied English full-time from January-April 2013.
 During this period, her immigration status changed from F-2 (spouse of an international student) to F-1 (international student), which meant she could now obtain a Social Security Number and a driver's licence, and work part-time on campus like me.

 In theory, ELC students could work any job on campus.
 In practice, the vast majority of them worked custodian jobs that required little to no communication skills, and that's what Vero did as well.
-She cleaned office spaces in the Wilkinson Center from 4-8 am on weekdays before attending classes.
+She cleaned office spaces in the Wilkinson Center from 4-8 a.m. on weekdays before attending classes.
 It was a far cry from being a dental surgeon in Chile, but we could use the money and Vero was a good sport about it.

 A lot of what I did at Classical 89 by that point was pre-recorded, so I arranged with my supervisor to work a very early shift like Vero.
 My voice sounded nice and deep at that time of day, too.

 Waking up that early was hard, though.
-Both of us had attended [early-morning seminary](https://www.churchofjesuschrist.org/si/seminary?lang=eng) every day at 6 am as teenagers, but our condo was located more than 15 km northwest of campus and we had to wake up at about 3:15 am to shower, get ready for the day, and get to work on time.
+Both of us had attended [early-morning seminary](https://www.churchofjesuschrist.org/si/seminary?lang=eng) every day at 6 a.m. as teenagers, but our condo was located more than 15 km northwest of campus and we had to wake up at about 3:15 a.m. to shower, get ready for the day, and get to work on time.
+S

 One thing made our commutes easier.
 As we drove down Canyon Rd and then 900 E in Provo and got closer and closer to the Wasatch Mountains, we often saw groups of white-tailed deer grazing on people's lawns and even on the campus greens.
 It was magical.
 They never dared coming down from the mountains after sunrise.